Leifhaa/pgr301_devops/README.md

  ## Assigments

 ### 1. Docker
 The project consists of a .travis.yml which allows travis to create a docker image every time there's a commit to Master Branch.
-If the tests are successful, the docker image is build (using Dockerfile) and deployed by docker_push script.
+If the tests are successful, the docker image is build (using Dockerfile) and deployed by docker_push script to GCP.